 To start, determine where your brand is missing the mark: Are you not accurately portraying your brand personality?
 Are you selling to the wrong people?

 By examining your current branding efforts and analyzing their successes and failures, you can spot areas of adjustment and improvement.

-Everyone looks up to someone, and if you don't, then you're probably reaching a plateau – you don't have anything that makes you work harder.
+Everyone looks up to someone.
+If you don't, you're probably reaching a plateau — you don't have anything that makes you work harder.

 Seeking inspiration from other businesses can help you better define your voice, how you want to present your business, and how you should interact with your customers.